Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 }
 ```

+Let's break this down line by line:

+* We include all the selectors that we defined in the previous section.
+We're going to apply these in the `checks` section of the runbook.
+* We provide a single check configuration that uses an existing APRL KQL query to check that VM resources are using managed disks.
+* The check configuration further defines 3 selector-specific checks that will be run.

+In practice, this configuration will check that the following groups contain VMs that use managed disks:

+* `"my_app_uses_managed_disks"`: all relevant resources where tag `app` is `my_app` are using managed disks.
+* `"my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group are using managed disks.
+* `"my_app_and_my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group where tag `app` is `my_app` are using managed disks.

+Through the combination of checks and selectors, you can easily define complex WARA review configurations using a simple JSON-based syntax.

 #### Parameters

 Parameters offer a simple syntax for dynamically customizing selectors and KQL queries.
 Parameters are arbitrary key/value pairs that are included in the `parameters` section of a runbook like this: